salsita/inStyle/README.md

 </links>
 ```

 Let's say the design requires you to change `a` color when `item` element is `:hover`ed and this is happening inside your convenient `links` component.
 To make things easier, you need another different `a` variant in `header`.
 Nothing hard to do, right?
-And this could really be anything in your project.
+This could really be anything in your project.

 But at best, you'll end up with this code (using advanced SASS):